 Camera

-Most of our cellphones have inbuilt cameras that take fantastic photos, but we’re always concerned we’ll drop the darn things and smash the screens.
+Most of our cellphones have built-in cameras that take fantastic photos, but we’re always concerned we’ll drop the darn things and smash the screens.
 We recommend bringing along an old-fashioned, single-purpose camera for this trip; not only are they hardier than cellphones, but they also offer no potential distractions.
 When you bring out your camera to take a photo, all you end up doing is taking a photo.
 Trekking the Annapurna Circuit is all about stepping away from the regular, and we think you’ll be more mindful and present with a standard camera in hand.

 Binoculars